KungFuCodingTutorials/htmlMinifier/README.md

 # htmlMinifier
-I hope you enjoyed this tutorial!
+Hope you enjoyed this tutorial

 --- USEFUL LINKS ---